CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 such ad paid for by a corporation or paid for by an unincorporated entity using

-broad exemption for any ad that could have a reasonable interpretation as an
+established a broad exemption for any ad that could have a reasonable